2.2 Managing allegations against people that work or volunteer with children

 Deciding whether it is an allegation of harm or a concern

 - All concerns reported to the LADO should be assessed to determine whether the threshold for an allegation of harm has been met.
-In cases where it is not clear whether the threshold has been met, it might be necessary to have a discussion (by phone or in a meeting) to evaluate whether the threshold is met – sometimes referred to as an evaluation meeting; In Surrey CC this is known as a Managing Allegations Strategy Meeting (MASM)
+In Surrey CC, there is a triage system in place where a daily duty LADO will be responsible for undertaking the initial assessment In cases where it is not clear whether the threshold has been met or where the provided information is insufficient it might be necessary to have a discussion (by email, phone or in a face to face meeting) to evaluate whether the threshold is met – sometimes referred to as an evaluation meeting.
+In Surrey CC this was previously known as MASM but is now known as a Managing Allegations Against Staff and Volunteers Meeting (ASV)

-- It is essential to keep the employer who raised the concern informed whilst the case is being assessed.
-Organisations raising concerns may want to challenge or discuss decisions made by the LADO and will need to be updated on any action taken;
+- It is essential to keep the employer informed whilst the case is being assessed.
+Organisations referring allegations may want to challenge or discuss decisions made by the LADO and will need to be updated on any action taken;

 - The employer and the LADO should discuss the incident and agree whether or not it meets the threshold for risk of harm.
 Consideration should be given to the risk or potential risk to both the child/children directly affected by the issue and any other children who may also be at risk;